Fuzzy transformations and extremality of Gibbs measures for the Potts model on a Cayley tree: Conditions for non-extremality

 \end{itemize} \end{thm}

-{ Fig.~2.
-The graphs of functions $z_i=z_i(m,\theta)$, $i=1,2$, for $q=3$ and $m=1$.
-The circle dot having coordinate $(\theta_1, 2)$ separates graph of $z_1$ from graph of $z_2$.
-The bold curves correspond to regions of solutions where corresponding TISGM is non-extreme.}\\

-{ Fig.~3.
-The graphs of functions $z_i=z_i(m,\theta)$, $i=1,2$, for $q=6$ and $m=2$.
-The circle dot having coordinate $(\theta_2, 2)$ separates graph of $z_1$ from graph of $z_2$.
-The bold lines correspond to regions of solutions where corresponding TISGM is non-extreme.}\\

-{ Fig.~4.
-The graphs of functions $z_i=z_i(m,\theta)$, $i=1,2$, for $q=16$ and $m=2$.
-The circle dot having coordinate $(\theta_2, 7)$ separates graph of $z_1$ from graph of $z_2$.
-The bold lines correspond to regions of solutions where corresponding TISGM is non-extreme.}\\

-\begin{proof} The equality $T(\mu_{\rm mid})=T(\mu_0)$ follows from the second part of Lemma \ref{lg}.
-To check the extremality we apply arguments of a reconstruction on trees \cite{FK}, \cite{Ke}, \cite{Mar}, \cite{Mos2}, \cite{Mos}.
+\begin{proof} (i) The equality $T(\mu_{\rm mid})=T(\mu_0)$ follows from the second part of Lemma \ref{lg}.
+To check the extremality we apply arguments used for the reconstruction on trees \cite{FK}, \cite{Ke}, \cite{Mar}, \cite{Mos2}, \cite{Mos}.
 Consider Markov chains with states $\{1',2'\}$ and transition probabilities $p_{ij}$ defined by (\ref{TP}).
 It is known that a sufficient condition for non-extremality (which is equivalent to solvability of the associated reconstruction) of a Gibbs measure $T(\mu)$ corresponding to the matrix $T({\mathbb P})$ is that $k\lambda^2_2>1$, where $\lambda_2$ is the second largest (in absolute value) eigenvalue of $T({\mathbb P})$ \cite{Ke}.
 On the other hand, Martin in [3] gives the following condition for extremality (non-reconstructibility)